xmonader/letsbuildacompiler-pretty/src/tutor03_moreexpressions.md

 But  it's  also a very easy thing to fix up, even  if  it's  only temporary.
-All  we  have  to  do  is assert that the expression should end with an end-of-line , i.e., a carriage return.
+All  we  have  to  do  is assert that the expression should end with an end-of-line, i.e., a carriage return.

 To see what I'm talking about, try the input line